 UPDATE ON THE RESUMPTION PLAN

-Reference is made to the Company’s announcement dated 26 April 2021, 29 June 2021 and 5 November 2021 regarding winding up of the Company and its subsidiaries, as well as appointment of Provisional Liquidators or Liquidators.
-The Liquidators are continuing their efforts to deal with the winding up affairs of the Company, including but not limited to asset realizations, ascertaining liabilities and investigating into the cause(s) of failure of the Company.
+Reference is made to the Company’s announcement dated 26 April 2021, 29 June 2021 and 5 November 2021 regarding the winding up of the Company and its subsidiaries, as well as the appointment of Provisional Liquidators or Liquidators over the Company and its subsidiaries.
+The Liquidators are continuing their efforts to deal with the affairs of the Company’s liquidation process, including but not limited to asset realizations, ascertaining liabilities, and investigating the cause(s) of the failure of the Company.

-As of today, the Company has no definitive plan in relation to the resumption plan.
+As of today, the Company has no definitive plan in relation to a resumption of trading in its shares, and consequently has not commenced the preparation of financial statements or undertaken any of the other steps that would typically be required as part of a resumption proposal.
 Further announcement(s) will be made in respect of any resumption plan as and when appropriate.

 CONTINUED SUSPENSION OF TRADING